qchemlab-embedding/2023-07-14-workshop/_episodes/07-remotes.md

 ---

-other to consider:

-`git remote add origin ...`
+## Useful hacks:

+Sometimes you want to change the url of the remote Git repository.
+There is a Git command for that:

-`git remote set-url origin ...`
+* `git remote set-url origin <new-git-url>`

+Also, if you want to push changes in all branches/tags upstream, there are flags for that:

-git push -u origin --all
+* `git push -u origin --all`
-git push -u origin --tags
+* `git push -u origin --tags`